 "I already know all there is to know about elections.
 Do I still need training?"

-Yes.
-You absolutely must complete training for each election.
+You absolutely must complete training for complete training for each election.

 Bottom Line: If you want to work at the polls, you will complete training.